dotnet/iot/Documentation/raspi-spi.md

 ## Enabling any SPI with any Chip Select

 In order to activate  Chip Select, you'll need to add a specific dtoverlay on the `/boot/config.txt` file.
-If you've used the previous way of activating SPI0, you should not comment the line `dtparam=spi=on` and add what follows using the `dtoverlay`configurations.
+If you've used the previous way of activating SPI0, you should comment the line `dtparam=spi=on` and add what follows using the `dtoverlay`configurations.

 Here is the table with the different options for SP0 and SP1 (please refer to the [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/) to activate other SPI)